Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 This is a complex topic and I will talk about it later in the article.
-What you should know at this point is that when any data structure is immutable, it can be freely shared between threads without any locking or synchronization.
+What you should know at this point is that when any data structure is immutable, it can be freely shared across threads without any locking or synchronization.
 Immutable data structures don't need synchronisation at all when used in multithreaded environments.